Black River Falls, Wisconsin: 2000 census

-City Hall, located at 101 S. 2nd St, houses the mayor, Jay Eddy; the city administrator, Brad Chown; deputy city clerks and treasurers; the Parks and Recreation Department and the Police Department.
-Offices for Jackson County are located on Main Street.

 Economy

 While the logging and lumber industry is still present in the area, the current economy leans heavily on agriculture and tourism.
 Several locations support the tourism industry.
 Lake Arbutus, a 839 acre impoundment of the river, lies several miles northeast, as does the multi-use Levis/Trow trail system.
 Black River Falls is home to a casino and hotel operated by the Ho-Chunk Nation.
 Much of the surrounding land is part of the Black River State Forest.